QuantActions/quantactions-android-sdk/qa_sdk/module.md

 qa.subscribe(cohortId=cohortId)
 ```

-Note that multiple devices can be subscribed using the same `subscriptionId`, this is the case when a user has multiple devices or changes devices (e.g. old phone is broken).
-The data from multiple devices sharing the same `subscriptionId` will be merged to generate insights and metric, thus the same `subscriptionId` should not be used for different users.
 When subscribing the device using a general `cohortId`, the device gets automatically assigned a `subscriptionId`, to retrieve this id one case use the following code.

 ```kotlin
 val subscriptions = qa.subscriptions()
 ```

+Note that each user can be subscribed to multiple cohorts at the same time

 ---